elizavetashch/gee_landcover_metrics/README.md

 ## Contents
 - **gee_code** 📁
-  Contains two GEE code files and one markdown file with directions.
+  Contains one markdown file with directions and **links to GEE codes**.

 - **R_code** 📁
   Contains two R code files and one markdown file with directions.